 Hands-on, interactive learning

-The Biology Division promotes and supports hands-on, interactive learning through laboratory and field courses, inquiry-based instruction, research activities, internships, and discussions/seminars concerning modern biological research.
+The Division of Biology and Biochemistry promotes and supports hands-on, interactive learning through laboratory and field courses, inquiry-based instruction, research activities, internships, and discussions/seminars concerning modern biological research.
 Students at AU have many opportunities to conduct research by becoming involved in faculty research projects or by designing their own independent research projects.
 Many classroom laboratory activities blossom into student-directed independent study courses

 Equipment and facilities